 The best link analysis tools are:

-Focus your efforts on getting backlinks from sites that have high standards.
+Focus on getting backlinks on websites that have editorial standards.

 Examine every prospective website and ask:

 - Are the outbound links going to respected, trusted sites?

 - Do the outbound links look natural or do they look like paid links?